The Google Dance

 Many new websites don’t rank highly in the Search Engine Results Page (SERP) for the keywords related to their services and products especially if they haven’t done any SEO.
 However, let’s say that they’ve finally learned the trade and made a round of SEO work on their website.
 What happens next is a movement in the SERPs.
 This movement is called the Google dance.

 Though Google started to use the Google dance system before 2003, they did not patent it until 2014.
-In a file submitted to the United States Patent and Trademark Office (USPTO), Google dance is defined as a system of changing a rank of a document via application of a rank transition function.
+In a file submitted to the United States Patent and Trademark Office (USPTO), Google dance is defined as a system of changing the rank of a document via application of a rank transition function.
 The system itself changes during a transition, thus ranks may vary over time.

 In simpler words, Google dance is when Google rebuilds its ranking.
 This move is made so that Google can continue to show the most relevant results.